No Call, No Show Policy: How to Create One + Free Policy Template

 3. Integrate Your No Call, No Show Policy Into an Attendance Policy

 A good no call, no show policy should not be a standalone policy for your company.
-Businesses should include their no call, no show policy as part of their broader attendance policy.
+Businesses should include it as part of their broader attendance policy.

 4. Communicate Your New Policy